upadhyaypranjal/FPGA-based-Multi-Protocol-Analyzer-Sniffer/README.md

 # Peripheral Analyzer Sniffer

-**Difficulty:** Intermediate
 **Uses MCU:** Yes
 **External Hardware:** ESP8266 (used only as a test traffic generator — not required for normal operation)

 ## Overview

-This example turns your Shrike board into a hardware logic analyzer for UART, I²C, and SPI.
+This example turns the Shrike board into a hardware logic analyzer for UART, I²C, and SPI.
 The ForgeFPGA does all the real-time protocol decoding directly in hardware — detecting start bits, START/STOP conditions, and SPI chip-select edges — while the RP2040 forwards the decoded packets to your PC over USB serial.
 A companion PyQt6 desktop app displays everything live, so you can watch real digital communication happen byte-by-byte instead of just reading about it.

-If you've ever wondered what's actually moving across a UART line or an I²C bus, this is a hands-on way to see it.

 ## Compatibility